vilda/le/README.md

 `/etc/le/config` for root (daemon).
 It is created with `init` or `reinit` commands and can be created or modified manually.

-The agent supports a configuration directory which is, per default `~/.le/conf.d/` for ordinary users and `/etc/le/conf.d` for root (daemon).
+The agent supports loading multiple configuration files from a configuration directory.
+By default the configuration directory is `~/.le/conf.d/` for ordinary users and `/etc/le/conf.d` for root (daemon).
+Only files with `.conf` extension are recognized as configuration files.
-Files matching `*.cfg` will be loaded and used as configuration from the config directory.
-The order of the loaded files depends on the naming.

-The structure of the configuration file follows standard similar to what you find in `.git/config` or Windows INI files.
+The structure of a configuration file follows standard similar to what you find in `.git/config` or Windows INI files.
 For example:

 	[Main]